Lake Shira: History

 Every year, several experienced koumiss Tatars came to the resorts of Lake Shira, who settled two versts from the resort (near wells) and annually delivered koumis to visitors at 20 kopecks per bottle.
 Climatic conditions on Lake Shira were favorable for koumis treatment.
 Koumis is a drink made from mare's milk and is a product of alcoholic and lactic acid fermentation.
-The use of koumis for medicinal purposes in Siberia began in the 70s of the XIX century.
+The use of koumis for medicinal purposes in Siberia began in the 1870s.
 Treatment was carried out under the supervision of a doctor.

 Visitors to the lake who did not use their own table received lunch, dinner and boiling water in samovars from the kitchens.
 During the season, more than 10 of them were opened.
 In the morning and in the evening, cookies and milk were given to the samovar, at noon - meat pies, curd cheesecakes or pancakes.
 At will, it was possible to get dishes prepared both in oil and in water.
 The kitchens were located in the center of the resort village.
-Their settings were no different from the settings of the kitchens of individual households.
-Type of building - wooden huts with small windows.
+Their settings were no different from the settings of the kitchens of individual households, made of wooden huts with small windows.
 The main entrepreneurs on the lake were Lavrova, Galin, Volzhinsky, Arnautova, Yakovleva, who kept kitchens.
 Lunch, breakfast and bread were sold from the kitchen for 18-25 rubles a month.

 Visitors to Lake Shira used the services of a laundress who lived on the lake during the seasons.
 The laundry fee ranged from 5 to 10 kopecks apiece.
 Washerwomen lived in difficult conditions, huddling in booths where clothes were washed and dried.